 Need additional help?
-Take advantage of Epson's automated support services 24 hours a day at epson.com/support (U.S.) or epson.ca/support (Canada).
+Take advantage of Epson's automated support services 24 hours a day at www.latin.epson.com (website available only in Spanish and Portuguese).
 Use this site to view FAQs or product information and e-mail Epson.